dabapps/django-rest-framework-serialization-spec/HOWTO.md

 ### Building bespoke plugins
 A plugin can be built for any purpose.
 You need to provide two things: how it should modify the underlying queryset, and how the value can be derived from this prefetched data.

-Here is an example where we are using `Case...When` to annotate information about relation objects to our queryset and then processing that to find out the total number of completed users.
+Here is an example where we are using `Case...When` to annotate information about related objects to our queryset and then processing that to find out the total number of completed users.

 ```python
 from serialization_spec.serialization import SerializationSpecPlugin